Sometimes, The Worst Sinners Can Make the Best Repenters

 Here’s a question to ponder today: Who is the worst sinner you can think of in all of history?
 There’s quite a list available to you, for sure.
-Or who is just the worst sinner alive, today?
-(Think about this one a little before you answer…)
+Genghis Khan?
+Adolph Hitler?
+Jack the Ripper?
+Or maybe think about this: who is just the worst sinner alive, today?
+(Once again, LOTS of option, so you might have to think about this one a little before you answer…)

 Who is the Worst?